 - Get enough sleep.

-- Go to your doctor for regular follow-up appointments.
+- See your provider for regular follow-up appointments.

 Preparing for an appointment